 - A “cooling-off period,” or an extension of the quiet period.

-If you’re interested in learning more about the IPO process, check out this step-by-step guide to going public.
+If IPO investing interests you, check out our IPO calendar.
+It’s updated daily to give you the latest news on upcoming and filed IPOs.
 Also, feel free to sign up for the free Liberty Through Wealth e-letter.
 It’s packed with investing tips and tricks.

 Aimee Bohn graduated from the College of Business and Economics at Towson University.
 Her background in marketing research helps her uncover valuable trends.
 Over the past year, her primary focus has been researching IPOs and other trends.